-One of our Easter traditions is dressing up and we will 100% be doing that this year and making the most of it.
-I shared my thoughts about dressing up and celebrating Easter despite coronavirus here, and I was delighted to also be featured yesterday in a little write-up in the Wall Street Journal about how our family will still celebrate Easter with an at-home church service, dress up in Easter outfits, I'll make my mom’s most wonderful cherry jello in the world, and we'll focus on the resurrection of Jesus Christ as the real reason for Easter.
+Last year during Covid, I shared my thoughts about dressing up and celebrating Easter, and I was delighted to also be featured in a little write-up in the Wall Street Journal about how our family still celebrated Easter with an at-home church service, Easter outfits, my mom’s most wonderful cherry jello in the world, and by focusing on the resurrection of Jesus Christ as the real reason for Easter.
 If your church is still closed, I hope you are able to still keep your traditions while being at home!

-This year's Easter basket also included these activity books.
+Last year I included these activity books.
 I’m always, ALWAYS searching for ways to keep my big girls entertained (quietly!) at church, and they LOVE the Madeline series.

 These headphones are inexpensive and come in lots of fun colors if your kids like audiobooks or podcasts like my girls do!